NC Breastfeeding-Friendly Child Care Designation Program

 October 1st to March 31st | April 1st to May 31st | By June 30th |

 Easy Online Application.
 Paper applications will NOT be accepted.
 Want to review the application and prepare your responses?
-A printable copy of the online application is available here.
+See a printable copy of the online application.

 Free.
 There are no fees for applying or maintaining the designation.